Being a tax accountant, people ask me all the time:

 You see, at the end of the year, you need to go through all of your vendors and see not only to whom you paid more than $600, but also make sure that you only paid that amount in cash/check/personal transfer.

-Each time you make a payment, you select the vendor you paid.
+When you use a bookkeeping program like QuickBooks Online, each time you make a payment, you select the vendor you paid.

 That gets recorded under the vendor’s info in the system.